assaabloy-ppi/salt-channel/files/spec-salt-channel.md

 Introduction
 ============

-Salt Channel is a secure channel protocol on top of the TweetNaCl ("tweet salt") cryptography library by Daniel Bernstein et al [TWEET-1, TWEET-2].
+Salt Channel is a secure channel protocol based on the TweetNaCl ("tweet salt") cryptography library by Daniel Bernstein et al [TWEET-1, TWEET-2].
 Like TweetNaCl itself, Salt Channel is simple and light-weight.

-The protocol is essentially an implementation of the station-to-station [STS] protocol.
+The protocol is essentially an implementation of the station-to-station [STS] protocol using the crypto primitives of TweetNaCl.
 It relies on an underlying reliable communication channel between two peers.
 TCP is an important example of such a channel, but Salt Channel is in no way restricted to TCP.
 In fact, Salt Channel has been successfully implemented on top of WebSocket, RS232, Bluetooth, and Bluetooth Low Energy.

 Salt Channel is "Powered by Curve25519".

 Protocol overview
 =================

 The peer that initiates the communication is called Client.
-The other is called Server.
+The other peer is called Server.
 Figure 1 shows an overview of the sequence of messages passed between Client and Server during a Salt Channel session.